taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 ![](./images/AWPDisable.png)

 This operation will:
-* disable AccelerateWP tab in users' control panel interface
+* disable the AccelerateWP tab in the users' control panel interface
 * disable all AccelerateWP optimization suites
 * deactivate all optimization features for all users

 This operation will NOT:
-* cancel the subscription made by user in WHMCS or other billing.
-User's subscription stays alive and user will still be charged in billing system unless hoster manually makes a refund
+* cancel the subscription made by the user in WHMCS or other billing.
+The user's subscription stays alive and the user will still be charged in the billing system unless the hoster manually makes a refund

 ## Logs